fboes/aerofly-weather/README.md

 start steam://rungameid/434030
 ```

-The URL method may be used with a METAR API.
-This is a service which supplies the current METAR information without you having to change the URL.
+The URL method may be used with a METAR API which supplies _raw_ METAR information.
+This is a service which supplies the current METAR information for a given location without you having to change the URL.
 This allows for automatically pulling the latest weather data into Aerofly FS 2.
+Please note that as of now `aerofly-metar-url` is limited to _raw_ METAR responses.

 In case your configuration got corrupted, copy your `main.bak` back to `main.mcf`.